Dev-Attaway/Web-APIs-Code-Quiz/README.md

 ## Usage

-Intended as a demonstration of the developer's current skill with JS
+To be used as a model for quizzes that a developer may have to program.
+It serves as a study tool for how JS can manipulate HTML elements.

 ## Credits